AbdullahOztoprak/AbdullahOztoprak/experience/siemens-internship.md

 - My team made me feel like a real contributor from day one.
 - Knowledge flowed freely—everyone encouraged questions and new ideas.
-- I saw how Siemens blends deep technical expertise with open-minded collaboration and mentorship.
+- I saw how Siemens blends deep technical expertise with open minded collaboration and mentorship.
 - The culture is all about innovation, discipline, and support.

 ---